baneteasnow/baneteasnow.github.io/_pages/now.md

 pagereadsaat2: 0
 pagereaddakika2: 57
 # 3
-booktitle3: "Coffee Self-Talk"
+booktitle3: "I Want to Die but I Still Want to Eat Tteokbokki"
-bookyear3: 2023
+bookyear3: 2025
-author3: "Kristen Helmstetter"
+author3: "Baek Sehee"
-sayfa3: 232
+sayfa3: 152
 format3: reading as a book
 pageread3: 1
 ---